 Pork and Black Fungus Stew

-This pork and black fungus stew is a typical Hakka cuisine created in the south eastern parts of Chinese regions of Fujian, Guangdong, Guangxi and Jiangxi.
-The original recipe calls for deep frying of the marinated pork, normally pork belly, the addition of red fermented bean curd (often referred to as Chinese cheese) and five spice powder to the dish, then stewing like a casserole dish.
-For my gluten free pork and black fungus stew recipe, I have made some modification to the ingredients to include lean pork leg and shoulder, replaced red fermented bean curd with gluten free hoisin sauce and included spices like cloves and star anise.
+The Hakka people created this pork and black fungus stew as a typical Hakka cuisine in the southeastern China.
+Namely, the Chinese regions of Fujian, Guangdong, Guangxi and Jiangxi.
+The original pork and black fungus stew recipe calls for deep frying of the marinated pork, normally pork belly.
+Then they add red fermented bean curd (often referred to as Chinese cheese) and five spice powder to the dish.
+Followed by stewing like a casserole dish.

 Pork and Black Fungus Stew Gluten Free